 2015 saw a repeated lowering of interest rates and 2016 shouldn’t be any different.
 Analysts believe that China will continue its monetary easing policy to contain its economic slowdown.

 Barclays, for its part, plans on at least two more 25 basis point rate cuts.
 This prediction takes into account the need to support sentiment and reduce debt burden.

-Analysts agree that rate cuts are coming, but some doubt how well the earlier ones achieved their goals.
+Most analysts agree that rate cuts are coming.
+Yet some doubt how well the earlier ones achieved their goals.
 China’s current policy of market interventionism should make people question the effectiveness of previous actions.

 3. Yuan Will Increase in Value

 The Yuan’s addition to the IMF’s basket of reserve currencies paves way for its wider use in trade and finance.
 So far, the IMF’s basket is limited to just four currencies.
 These include the US Dollar, the Euro, the British Pound, and the Japanese Yen.